How I Supported a Mum’s Journey Back to Breastfeeding After Weeks of Bottle Feeding

 THIS MUM HAD TRIED TO BREASTFEED IN HOSPITAL, BUT WAS TOLD SHE HAD FLAT NIPPLES.

-After a month of exclusively bottle-feeding, she still really wanted to breastfeed — but felt unsure if it was still possible.
-Her baby hadn’t latched since the first few days.
+After a month of exclusively bottle-feeding, she still really wanted to breastfeed — but wasn't sure if it was still possible.
+Her baby hadn't latched since those first few days.

 WHAT DID OUR WORK LOOK LIKE